Mellisah-lisah/Search-app/README.md

 * Bootsrap
  ### Known Bugs
- The project had a lot of errors though i was able to debug
+ The project had a lot of errors though i was able to debug Coming up with the project was a bit challeging
 ## Support and contact details
 aliceochieng25@gmail.com +254745799525
 ## LICENSE